PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - A check which replaces `new Random().someMethod()` calls with `ThreadLocalRandom.current().someMethod()` calls, so as to avoid unnecessary synchronization.
+- A check which drops `this.` from `this.someMethod()` calls and which optionally does the same for fields, if no ambiguity arises.
+- A check which replaces `Integer.valueOf` calls with `Integer.parseInt` or vice versa in order to prevent auto (un)boxing, and likewise for other number types.
 - A Guava-specific check which replaces `Joiner.join` calls with `String.join` calls in those cases where the latter is a proper substitute for the former.
 - A Guava-specific check which flags `{Immutable,}Multimap` type usages